Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 3

-Your mortgage and rent
+Your mortgage rate

 4